 "This world is no longer something I have to fit into or the only option of satisfaction.
 I now see a world filled with people that Jesus loves and filled with people who Jesus died for.

-"As one of my favourite songs says about Jesus, 'I know who goes before me, I know who stands behind'.
+"As one of my favorite songs says about Jesus, 'I know who goes before me, I know who stands behind'.
 Jesus saved my life and my soul and He will continue to work in me until I join Him in heaven." •